alexislightle18/my-portfolio/README.md

 # my-portfolio
-This is the Homework for Week 2.
+This is a simple web application for people to read about me and view my work as a developer.